ricardodeazambuja/Bee/README.md

 # BEE - The Spiking Reservoir (LSM) Simulator

-Yes, I know, this repository is a mess :)

 If you want to find out more details about the main simulator I'd recommend to have a look here:
 https://github.com/ricardodeazambuja/BEE/blob/master/BEE/BEE_Simulator_DEVELOPMENT.ipynb